camlischke1/attack-evals-wizardspider/Emulation_Plan/Scenario_1/Original-Emulation-Plan.md

 <br>

-## Test 6 (Step 10)

-### Step 10 - Ryuk Encryption for Impact
+## Step 10 - Ryuk Encryption for Impact

 :microphone: `Voice Track:`

-In our final test, Wizard Spider uploads and executes Ryuk.
+In our final step, Wizard Spider uploads and executes Ryuk.

 Ryuk is uploaded using the RDP-mounted network share, and executed from CMD.